Dengue: 4 more hospitalized - Back Page - observerbd.com

 |

-Four more patients were hospitalized with dengue in the last 24 hours ending at 8:00 am on Saturday, according to the Directorate General of Health Services (DGHS).
+Four more dengue patients were hospitalized in 24 hours till Wednesday morning, health authorities said.

+The death toll from dengue fever remained unchanged at 105 as no new death was reported during the period, according to the Directorate General of Health Services (DGHS).

+It said 95 people died in Dhaka division alone, four in Mymensingh, two each in Chattogram, and Khulna and one each in Rajshahi and Barishal divisions.

-Of them, two were admitted to different hospitals in Dhaka and two outside Dhaka.
+Among the new patients, two are undergoing treatment at hospitals in Dhaka and the two other cases have been reported from outside the division.

-According to the statistics, on the first day of this year four patients were admitted to different hospitals in the country.
-And four were recovered from the disease.